The information in this article is up to date for tax year 2026 (returns filed in 2027).

 Tax Brackets for Head of Household Filers

 Head of Household filers have more advantageous tax brackets.
 In comparison, those filing as Single or Married Filing Separately do not receive the same benefits.
 This means that more of their taxable income remains in lower tax brackets, which can result in significant tax savings.
-Here are the 2024 tax brackets for single filers, heads of households, and married couples filing jointly.
+Here are the 2026 tax brackets for heads of household, single filers, and married couples filing jointly.

-Tax rateSingleHead of householdMarried filing jointly or Qualifying widow(er)
+Tax rateHead of householdSingleMarried filing jointly or Surviving Spouse

 Knowing these brackets is crucial for financial planning and optimizing your tax return.
 Strategically managing your income and deductions allows you to fully benefit from the lower tax rates available to Head of Household filers.